 Ed.
 Everything You Need to Know to Succeed After College (Equality

 How to Survive Your Parents’ Divorce (Equality Press)

 Ed., Quick Healthy Recipes: Literacy Fundraiser (Equality Press)

-Your Mindful Guide to Academic Success (Equality Press)
+Your Mindful Guide to Academic Success: Beat Burnout (Equality Press)

 Ageism in Youth Studies: A Maligned Generation (Cambridge Scholars Publishing)

-Global Youth Values Transforming Our Future (Cambridge Scholars Publishing)
+Global Youth Values Transforming Our Future (Cambridge Scholars Press)